ajusa/VNDS-LOVE/README.md

 Many famous visual novels have been ported to this format, which was designed for the Nintendo DS.
 This project lets you play novels like Fate/stay Night, Higurashi, and more!

+## Supported Platforms
+Windows, Mac, Linux, and the Nintendo Switch are all fully supported.
+Nintendo 3DS is mostly functional.
+Other platforms are a work in progress.

 # Installation Instructions
 If you are a **user** who wants to install this, go to the wiki [here](https://github.com/ajusa/VNDS-LOVE/wiki).

+## Having an Issue?
+Go to the [issues](https://github.com/ajusa/VNDS-LOVE/issues/) and search for an issue similar to yours.
+If there are no similar issues, go ahead and make a new one!
+Fill out as much information as you can.

 # Development Instructions
 ONLY FOLLOW THESE INSTRUCTIONS IF YOU WANT TO COMPILE VNDS-LOVE!